Skip to content

 • Complementary Use with Volume Indicators

 • Volume indicators can enhance the reliability of stochastic signals, especially in short timeframes where market noise is high.
-You would need to use an FX futures charts since spot Forex does not have a centralized exchange for reliable volume information
+You would need to use an FX futures chart since spot Forex does not have a centralized exchange for reliable volume information

 Key Takeaways